Course Overview

 • Life Jacket for each person on/in the water.
 Life Jackets must meet current Australian Safety Standards here.

-• Registered Jetski on a registered trailer with required safety equipment.
+• Registered Jetski on a registered trailer with the required safety equipment.

 Recreational Boating and PWC Licence courses are provided in line with Marine and Safety Tasmania requirements.